May 1, 2026

 - social tax – with instalment plan of 6 months.

-From now on, entrepreneurs can export goods without a guarantee payment with the existing overdue receivables up to 10% of the total export of goods for the reporting year and carry out one-time operations for the import of technological equipment and raw materials in exchange for paying off overdue receivables from foreign trade operations.
+Henceforth, entrepreneurs could export goods without a guarantee payment if they had overdue accounts receivable of up to 10% of total exports for the reporting year and carried out one-time import transactions for technological equipment and raw materials in exchange for the repayment of overdue receivables from foreign trade operations.

 4.1.2.
 Tax benefits for individuals

-From April 1, 2020 incomes of individuals from charitable organizations are exempt from taxation.
-The individual declaration of income of individuals for 2019 is extended until August 1, 2020.
-The deadline for the payment of property tax and land tax of individuals is extended until October 15, 2020.
-Moreover, individuals are entitled to an interest-free deferral of payment of tax on personal income received from rental payments.
-The amount of material assistance not subject to personal income tax paid to an employee increases from 4.22 to 7.5 times the minimum wage.
-From May 1, 2020, pensions are paid to working pensioners directly by the extrabudgetary Pension Fund under the Ministry of Finance.
-Amounts of pensioners’ pension arrears as of April 20, 2020 are debited.
+Incomes of individuals from charitable organizations were exempt from taxation.
+The individual declaration of income of individuals for 2019 was extended until August 1, 2020.
+The deadline for the payment of property tax and land tax of individuals was.
+Moreover, individuals were entitled to an interest-free deferral of payment of tax on personal income received from rental payments.
+The amount of material assistance not subject to personal income tax paid to an employee increased from 4.22 to 7.5 times the minimum wage. pension payments to working retirees were made directly by the extrabudgetary Pension Fund, and as of April 20, 2020, the amounts owed by retirees for overpaid pensions were written off.

 4.2.
 Preferential terms for the payment of loans